 Utah Solar Wholesale and DIY: Misconceptions

-Wholesale and DIY solar for Utah homes is more complicated than you might think, and we want to make sure we use our expertise to help you accomplish one of two objectives:
+Sometimes the pros of having a professional do the job make it worth the extra cost.
+While wholesale solar for Utah homes costs less, installing solar isn’t a simple DIY project.
+We want to make sure we use our expertise to help you accomplish one of two objectives:

 Available Space for the Solar Panels

-The average home requires about 18 panels for its energy needs.
-This means that you would need at least 90 feet by 54 feet of free space atop your roof to leverage the benefits of residential solar in the Beehive State.
+The average household requires about 18 panels for its energy needs, equaling at least 90 feet by 54 feet of free space.
+Homes without the requisite space can’t leverage the benefits of residential solar.

-Many homes have the space on their rooftops, but it is unusable because of shading from trees or other structures near the home.
-If you don’t want to entertain the possibility of trimming some trees back, solar may not be a good option for you.
+Many homes have the space on their rooftops, but shading from trees or other structures near the roof makes it unusable.
+If you don’t want to entertain the possibility of tree-trimming, solar may not be a good option.

 Residential Solar Geometry: Angles, Arcs, and Zeniths

-Zenith is where the sun is positioned in the sky.
-Solar altitude is the angle between the line that points to the sun and the horizon.
-Solar azimuth is the angle between the line that points to the sun and southward.
+Zenith is used to measure the sun’s position in the sky.
+Solar altitude measures the angle between the lines that lead to the sun and the horizon.
+Azimuth determines the angle between the sun and the south.